 Although your benefits are not “automatic,” the SSA will move your application to the front of the line.
 If it’s clear that you have a Compassionate Allowances condition, you’ll get benefits as soon as possible.

 Some factors can delay your claim.
-You might need more examinations or additional medical records.
+For example, you might need more examinations or additional medical records.
 However, most Compassionate Allowances benefits come quickly.

 Disability Benefits for Organ Transplants